-The Common Shares represented by proxy will be voted or withheld from voting on any matter that may properly come before the Meeting.
-Where you specify a choice with respect to any matter to be acted upon at the Meeting, your Common Shares will be voted in accordance with your instructions.
-If you you are a corporation, under your corporate seal or by a duly authorized officer or attorney of the corporation.
+The Common Shares represented by proxy will be voted or withheld from voting in accordance with the instructions of the shareholder on any matter that may properly come before the Meeting.
+Where you specify a choice with respect to any matter you are a corporation, under your corporate seal or by a duly authorized officer or attorney of the corporation.